The Blue Night – The Long Night of Art and Culture

 You may enjoy a view of Nuremberg’s Old Town from three towers (restricted number of participants, waiting times may occur):

-- Tower of St Lawrence’s Church: 7 p.m. to 10.30 p.m. (last admission) (half-hourly guided tours, tickets at the entrance to the North Tower).
+- Tower of St Lawrence’s Church: 7 p.m. to 10.30 p.m. (last admission, half-hourly guided tours, tickets at the entrance to the North Tower, Old Town East 1).

-- Tower of St Sebaldus’ Church: 8 p.m. to 11 p.m. (last admission) (visits start every half hour, tickets in the church entrance area)
+- Tower of St Sebaldus’ Church: 8 p.m. to 11 p.m. (last admission, visits start every half hour, tickets in the church entrance area, Old Town North 8)

 Film and Photopraphs

-Please note: all Blue Night visitors agree irrevocably that the organiser is entitled – without obligation to pay a fee – to have image and sound recordings of the events made for documentation and advertising purposes, and to duplicate, broadcast and use those recordings.
+Please note: all visitors to Die Blaue Nacht agree irrevocably that the organiser is entitled – without obligation to pay a fee – to have image and sound recordings of the events made for documentation and advertising purposes, and to duplicate, broadcast and use those recordings.
 These rights have no spatial or time limitations.